-However, it’s been noted that, in some rare instances, myelomalacia can occur in the absence of mechanical shock to the spinal cord.
+However, in rare instances, myelomalacia can occur in the absence of mechanical shock to the spinal cord.

-Depending on the location and severity, spinal injuries can be minimal or extensive.
-Of course, extensive spinal injuries can severely affect the spinal cord’s functionality, ultimately inviting myelomalacia.
+Depending on the location and severity, spinal injuries can severely affect the spinal cord’s functionality, ultimately inviting myelomalacia.
 From a statistical standpoint, myelomalacia is more common in L1-L5 (first to fifth lumbarvertebrae) and C1-C5 (first to fifth cervical vertebrae) injuries.

 Understood as a softening or, more precisely, a weakening of spinal cord segments, myelomalacia is a degenerative neurological condition.

-Although symptoms may vary from patient to patient, doctors have noted that most of those diagnosed with the condition had flaccid paraplegia (total or partial loss of motor functions in the lower part of the body).
+Although symptoms may vary, doctors have noted that many people diagnosed with the condition had flaccid paraplegia (total or partial loss of motor functions in the lower part of the body).

 Furthermore, myelomalacia has no tell-tale signs.
-In one case, the patient came in with hypertension, but later discovered that he had myelomalacia.
-There are two means of diagnosing myelomalacia: magnetic resonance imagining, where the specialist assesses the extent of the damage caused by the disease through measuring bone and matter density.
+In some cases patients come in with hypertension, but later discovered they have myelomalacia.
+There are two means of diagnosing myelomalacia: magnetic resonance imagining (MRI), where the specialist assesses the extent of the damage caused by the disease through measuring bone matter density.

 Another way of diagnosing myelomalacia is by performing a myelogram.
-Myelographyinvolves injecting a radiocontrast substance such as iodine, barium, carbon dioxide or water and conductinga series of X-Rays.
-The substance would ‘illuminate’ the affected area for the physician, thus increasing the diagnostic’s precision.
+Myelography involves injecting a radiocontrast substance such as iodine, barium, carbon dioxide or water and conducting a series of X-Rays.
+The substance would ‘illuminate’ the affected area for the physician, thus increasing the diagnostic precision.

-Regrettably, from its onset, the condition progresses mathematically.
-After flaccid paraplegia occurs, the patient develops areflexia (suboptimal reflexes), followedby the loss of deep pain perception in the coccyx area.
+Unfortunately, from its onset, the condition progresses a predictable course: after flaccid paraplegia occurs, the patient develops areflexia (suboptimal reflexes), followed by the loss of deep pain perception in the coccyx area.

 As the condition progresses, muscular atrophy would ensue, followed closely by intercostal and/or diaphragmatic paralysis.
 Clinical observations have revealed that myelomalacia ultimately reaches the brain, creating additional neurological deficits.